Chemical & Biopharmaceutical Engineering (BEng Honours) (Level 8)

-When these graduates seek Chartered Chemical Engineer status with IChemE, their CIT degree means they will fully satisfy the academic requirements, without the need to demonstrate Further Learning to Master level.
-They will have demonstrated that they have the chemical engineering knowledge and understanding required for a Chartered Member of IChemE
+When these graduates seek Chartered Chemical Engineer status with IChemE, their MTU Cork degree means they will fully satisfy the academic requirements, without the need to demonstrate further learning to Master level.
+They will have demonstrated that they have the chemical engineering knowledge and understanding required for a Chartered Member of IChemE.

-Engineers Ireland represents all engineering disciplines in Ireland and is a member of Federation Europeene d'Associations Nationales d'Ingenieurs (FEANI) through which Irish engineers are recognised in Europe.
+The programme is also accredited by Engineers Ireland, which represents all engineering disciplines in Ireland and is a member of Federation Europeene d'Associations Nationales d'Ingenieurs (FEANI) through which Irish engineers are recognised in Europe.
 Engineers Ireland is a signatory to the Washington Accord through which Irish engineers are recognised in USA, Canada, Australia, New Zealand, Hong Kong, South Africa, and UK.

 How proficient at Mathematics should I be?